English Español

 Education

 Inspire young women in STEM.
 Women hold fewer than 35 percent of Science, Technology, Engineering, and Mathematics jobs in America.
-Closing this disparity should be a goal at every level of government, and I will continue working to ensure federal tax dollars devoted to STEM education are used to promote women’s participation in these areas.
+Closing this gap should be a goal at every level of government, and I will continue working to ensure that federal tax dollars devoted to STEM education are used to promote women’s participation in these areas.

 Back to Issues Main Page